The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Semiclassical Einstein equation

 \subsection{Problem of higher derivatives}

-Note that the SCE contains, via the renormalized stress-energy tensor, up to fourth order derivatives of the metric (i.e., in the case of a FLRW spacetime, fourth order derivatives of the scale factor).
+Note that the SCE contains, via the renormalized stress-energy tensor, up to fourth order derivatives of the metric and thus, in the case of a FLRW spacetime, fourth order derivatives of the scale factor.
 This is in striking contrast to the classical Einstein equation, which contains only second order derivatives of the metric.
 Therefore, it can be argued that the SCE has solutions which diverge significantly from solutions with similar initial data for the classical Einstein equation, see e.g.\ the discussion in~\cite{flanagan-wald}.
+In particular, it is generally expected that these higher derivatives cause additional unphysical runaway solutions to appear.

 A na\"ive strategy to solve the SCE for FLRW spacetimes, i.e., the equation $-R = \langle T^\mathrm{ren} \rangle_\omega$ coupled with the dynamics of the quantum state, would be to move the highest order derivatives of the scale factor to the left-hand side and all remaining terms to the right-hand side.
 Unfortunately this is not possible (in the case of non-conformal coupling) because the regularization includes singular terms with fourth order derivatives of the scale factor, and thus it is not clear how to proceed, cf.~\cite{suen:coupling} where the same problem is discussed.
 For this reason, earlier approaches to solving the SCE, e.g.~\cite{pinamonti-siemssen}, focused on the conformally coupled case, where this problem can be avoided.